mngu2382/sicp/_posts/2013-09-27-Chapter-01-exercise08.md

 ---
-title: Exercise 1.29 -- 1.33
+title: Exercises 1.29 -- 1.33
 layout: post
 categories: chapter1
 mathjax: true
 ---

 #### Exercise 1.29
-Simpson's Rule is a more accurate method of numerical integration than the method illustrated above (i.e. the sum the areas of a series of rectangular boxes of width $dx$.
+Simpson's rule is a more accurate method of numerical integration than the method illustrated above (i.e. the sum the areas of a series of rectangular boxes of width $dx$.
 Using Simpson's Rule, the integral of a function $f$ between $a$ and $b$ is approximated as